Laundry List

 The Laundry List is a compilation of 14 traits that describes the effects of being raised in an alcoholic or other unhealthy family.
 The traits describe the general thinking and behavior of an adult child.

-This passage provides the canonical definition of the Laundry List as a fourteen-trait diagnostic of adult-child psychology, establishing its foundational role in ACA recovery.
+This passage provides the canonical definition of the Laundry List as a fourteen-trait diagnostic framework for adult children, establishing its function as the foundational statement of ACA’s understanding of intergenerational dysfunction.

 INC , ACA WSO, ADULT CHILDREN OF ALCOHOLICS DYSFUNCTIONAL FAMILIES, 2012thesis